ed-kung/CSUN-Econ-310/docs/notes/04-supply-curves.md

 >
 > *Answer.*
 >
-> Set up the optimization problem:
+> The firm's optimization problem is:
 >
 > $$\max_{q} ~ pq - q^3$$
 >